Animal welfare inspections, powers inspectors have, enforcement notices and penalties for places that kill animals.

 Cancelling your appeal

-You can write to the tribunal if you decide you don’t want to carry on with your appeal.
+You can write to the tribunal if you decide you do not want to carry on with your appeal.
 The tribunal will usually agree to cancel your appeal - it might not cancel it if it believes it has good reason.

-If you change your mind about your decision not to carry on with your appeal, you can write to the tribunal.
-The tribunal must be informed of this decision within 28 days of when it was informed that you didn’t want to carry on, otherwise the appeal won’t go ahead.
+If you change your mind and want to carry on with your appeal, you can write to the tribunal.
+You must inform the tribunal of this within 28 days of when it was informed that you did not want to carry on.